-Creating a customer journey map – a visual representation of a customer’s experience with the company – is also useful to cover all potential and current clients regardless of which stage they are in their purchasing journey.
+Creating a customer journey map, visualizing a customer’s experience with the company, proves useful in addressing potential and existing clients at various stages of their purchasing journey.

 Research has found that leading business-to-business (B2B) companies identified short articles of less than 3,000 words and virtual events, including online courses, webinars, and videos, as the most used content assets in 2021 and 2022.

-Marketers must ensure that these strategies align well with their goals and establish key performance indicators for measurable results.
-This way, content marketing analysis and revision become easier.
+Marketers should ensure alignment with goals and set performance indicators for easier content marketing analysis and revision.

-Additionally, the following activities can help streamline the content production processes:
+Additionally, the following marketing efforts can help streamline the content production processes:

-An impeccable content marketing strategy is only part of the equation.
-Consumer behaviour and preferences can change abruptly, partly influenced by online trends, market movements, and other industry-disruptive situations.
-For instance, 3D content formats are gaining ground in advertising because they can sell the experience and the product in one go.
+An effective content marketing strategy is just one piece of the puzzle.
+Consumer behavior can change rapidly due to online trends, market shifts, and industry disruptions.
+For instance, 3D content formats are gaining popularity in advertising because they provide an immersive experience.

 Differences Between Content Writing vs. Content Marketing

 And so, we’ve come to the most exciting part: learning the difference between content marketing and content writing.